 Some investors prefer to understand what return they will get each year.
 These investors will often lean toward Cash on Cash.
 Plus, it is easy to calculate.
 If you have $1,000,000 in the deal, like the scenario in the video, and you project you will receive $100,000 back in the first year, then the Cash on Cash is 10% – $100,000/$1,000,000.
 It is much easier to calculate and gives a more granular view of how the investment might perform in a given year.

-When I put together a group investment deal, these two metrics are key to understand.
+When I put together a group investment deal, these two metrics are essential to understanding.
 An investor in one of our deals might be able to expect an IRR of 18+%, but the year 1 Cash on Cash might just be 6%.
 As we improve the property, the Cash on Cash for subsequent years might improve.
-The IRR tells you what your money is doing for you over the course of the entire deal while the Cash on Cash is telling you what money you might get back in a particular year.
+The IRR tells you what your money is doing for you over the course of the entire deal, while the Cash on Cash tells you what money you might get back in a particular year.

-Understanding the key metrics when investing in Commercial Real Estate is important.
-Understand the differences, as well as knowing your own goals and preferences, is even more important.
-If you would like to speak with us about your own goals, or have questions about how to evaluate CRE investments, click the button below.
+Understanding the key metrics when investing in Commercial Real Estate is essential.
+Understanding the differences, as well as knowing your own goals and preferences, is even more important.
+If you would like to speak with us about your own goals or have questions about how to evaluate CRE investments, click the button below.
 We’d love to speak with you.